This was my first proper attempt at raw edge applique and free motion embroidery.

 This is the machine foot I do freestyle embroidery with, I have a Pfaff quilt expression 4.0.

-I sew with the feed dogs down (that's the 2 longer paralell lines you see right under the foot above).
+I sew with the feed dogs down (that's the 2 longer parallel lines you see right under the foot above).

 The foot stays in an upright position whilst I sew, so this lets me to move my fabric around at ease!
 My daughter also has a very basic sewing machine and she is also able to do freestyle embroidery, so please check your manual to see if your machine has this feature.